BankIowa offices will be closed on Monday, October 10th in observation of Indigenous Peoples Day.

 The need for diversification and the presence of opportunity resulted in rapid expansion for the bank in the late 1990's.
 In March of 1997 two banking facilities were purchased in Black Hawk County growing the bank's assets to over $180,000,000.
 With the newly acquired offices in Waterloo and Cedar Falls, the bank now served five different communities.

 In December of 1997 the Benton County Savings Bank in Norway, Iowa was purchased to facilitate expansion into Benton and Linn counties.

 In June of 1998, Farmers State Savings Bank changed its name to BankIowa.
 The name change was a strategic decision to eliminate identity and marketing confusion with other "Farmers Banks" throughout Iowa.

 BankIowa's first Cedar Rapids location was constructed in the spring of 1999 and a second facility followed in August of 2001.

-BankIowa currently has facilities in Cedar Falls, Cedar Rapids, Independence, Jesup, Lamont, Waterloo, and Norway.
+BankIowa currently has facilities in Cedar Falls, Cedar Rapids, Independence, Jesup, Lamont, Marion, Norway, Rowley, and Waterloo.

 Toll Free 800-433-0285

 Download Adobe Acrobat Reader